Kraichgau

 The Kraichgau ([ˈkʁaɪçɡaʊ]) is a hilly region in Baden-Württemberg, southwestern Germany.
 It is bordered by the Odenwald and the Neckar to the North, the Black Forest to the South, and the Upper Rhine Plain to the West.
 To the east, its boundary is considered to be the Stromberg and the Heuchelberg.

 The largest towns of the Kraichgau are Sinsheim, Eppingen, and Bretten.
 On the western end of the Kraichgau is the town of Bruchsal, the gateway to the Rhineland plains.

+The mild climate and fertile soils allow for rural land use for orchards, vineyards and arable farming.
+Geographic features of the area include the Neckar and Enz river valleys and the Stromberg-Heuchelberg Nature Park.

+The hilly region hosts an Ironman competition.